m4hmw4ddy2-lgtm/goldstone-book/notes/master-index.md

 3. **Albert's enlistment date vs William Madams death date** — Albert enlisted 19 June 1901; Madams died 23 November 1901.
 The project document states Albert enlisted "twelve days before William Madams died" which is incorrect by several months.
 Verify exact enlistment date from naval record.

 4. **Blacksmith vs whitesmith** — William listed as blacksmith on 1881 census and some early newspaper reports, whitesmith on trial documents and Graves testimony.
 Graves confirms he "made him a whitesmith" — the census error was likely an enumerator's simplification.

+5. **Tuke and Savage, The Cases of Gouldstone & Cole, Lewes: H.W.
+Wolff, 1883**
+Status: NOT YET OBTAINED
+Notes: Separately published pamphlet dealing with both the Gouldstone and Cole murders.
+Co-authored by Daniel Hack Tuke (editor of Journal of Mental Science) and George Henry Savage.
+Cited extensively in Victorian and later legal/medical literature.
+British Library almost certainly holds a copy.
+WorldCat search needed.
+6. **Savage, Journal of Mental Science Vol.29, Issue 128, January 1884**
+Two articles:
+1. "The Case of Gouldstone," pp.534-539, by Geo.
+H. Savage
+2. "William Gouldstone, Central Criminal Court, Sept.
+14, 1883," pp.603-607
+Status: NOT YET OBTAINED — Cambridge Core paywall
+Notes: Most detailed medical accounts of the case.
+Second is a court report, first is Savage's own analysis.
+Both essential for Part Three.

+7. **BMJ — Cole / Thornton Heath murder**
+Vol.2, 1883, pp.829 and 880 — two pieces
+Status: NOT YET IN REPO
+Notes: The BMJ covered the Cole copycat murder separately.
+Both pieces needed for Part Three and for the Tuke/Savage pamphlet context.

+8. **Vestry House Museum files**
+- Gouldstone biography file (confirmed in published index)
+- Vernham biography file — Rev. Frederick W. Vernham, Vicar of St James, Walthamstow (confirmed in published index)
+- W28 St James's Street buildings file (confirmed in published list)
+Status: NOT YET ACCESSED — email drafted and ready to send to vestry.house@walthamforest.gov.uk

+9. **National Archives — HO 144 Gouldstone capital case file**
+Status: Reference unknown — must be looked up on Discovery (discovery.nationalarchives.gov.uk)
+NOTE: HO 144/155/A40379 IS WRONG — that is the Elizabeth Lane case.
+Notes: Contains Dr Orange's examination report, Elizabeth's full narrative, all correspondence leading to reprieve.
+Most important undiscovered primary source in the project.

 ---